geozi/geozi/README.md

 ### About me

 My name is Georgios, I hold a Master’s degree in Applied Informatics and have completed a professional training program in Fullstack Development.
 I possess hands-on experience in programming with Java, JavaScript, TypeScript, and Python.
-I am actively seeking a role where I can apply and expand my skill set.

 ### Interests

-* Server-side and client-side programming,
+* Server-side programming,
 * Software testing,
 * API development.